Kampicoza/Kampicoza.github.io/docs/renting/prerequisites.md

 layout: default
 title: Prerequisites
 parent: How to Rent a Caravan
+nav_order: 1
 ---

 ## Creating a user profile
-Let's start with creating our user profile which here.
+Let's start with creating our user profile which [here](/docs/registration/).
 Do remember to comeback to this page

 ## What do I need to rent?
 You will need a valid driver’s license for the class of camper you will be renting.
 And a credit or debit card.
 [Kampi.co.za](https://kampi.co.za) will also require you to submit the following documents when finilizing your booking.